mehulagg/gitlab/doc/administration/instance_review.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/6995) in [GitLab Core](https://about.gitlab.com/pricing/) 11.3.

-If you are running a medium size instance (50+ users) of [GitLab Core](https://about.gitlab.com/pricing/) edition, you are qualified for a free Instance Review.
+If you are running a medium size instance (50+ users) of [GitLab Core](https://about.gitlab.com/pricing/) edition, either FOSS or unlicensed Enterprise Edition, you are qualified for a free Instance Review.

-1. Sign in as a user with Admin [permissions](../user/permissions.md).
+1. Sign in as a user with Administrator [permissions](../user/permissions.md).
 1. In the top menu, click your user icon, and select **Get a free instance review**: